 Try importing in smaller batches of less than 200 items per migration.

-However to be able to push your WordPress content back to GatherContent, fields need to be mapped one to one.
+However, to be able to push your WordPress content back to Content Workflow, fields need to be mapped one-to-one.

 Yes, you can 👍

 Under the Content Workflow menu item, you will see a Support page.
 On this page, you’ll find a large text area filled with technical information about your server, browser, plugin, etc. This information is very useful when debugging, and the Content Workflow support team may ask you for it at some point.